alburezg/suffrager/README.md

 Acknowledgements
 ----------------

-Developed by [Diego Alburez-Gutierrez](http://www.alburez.me) and Valentina Iemmi.
+Developed by [Diego Alburez-Gutierrez](http://www.alburez.me) and [Valentina Iemmi](http://personal.lse.ac.uk/iemmi/).
 The package's architecture and documentation was taken from Karthik Ram's [wesanderson package](https://github.com/karthik/wesanderson).
 Images for the `london`, `oxon`, `CarolMan`, `chelsea`, and `classic` palettes used with kind permission from the [LSE Womens Library Collection](http://www.lse.ac.uk/library/collections/collection-highlights/womens-suffrage).
 Images for palette `hanwell` were provided by the [100 Banners project](http://www.digitaldrama.org/100-banners-images/) and are used with the project's consent.

 Want to help?
-Create a pull request or share the word: @[d\_alburez](https://twitter.com/d_alburez)!
+Create a pull request or share the word: @[d\_alburez](https://twitter.com/d_alburez) @[ValentinaIemmi](https://twitter.com/ValentinaIemmi)!